-Time series regression models attempt to predict a future response based on the response history (known as autoregressive dynamics) and the transfer of dynamics from relevant predictors.
+Time series regression is a statistical method for predicting a future response based on the response history (known as autoregressive dynamics) and the transfer of dynamics from relevant predictors.
 Time series regression can help you understand and predict the behavior of dynamic systems from experimental or observational data.
 Time series regression is commonly used for modeling and forecasting of economic, financial, and biological systems.

 You can start a time series analysis by building a design matrix (Xt), which can include current and past observations of predictors ordered by time (t).
 Then, apply ordinary least squares (OLS) to the multiple linear regression (MLR) model